Project Overview and Purpose

 The project would also improve insufficient pavement structure and deteriorating existing road surface conditions.
 The existing roadway surface on I-26 in the project area has twice, most recently in 2011, undergone major rehabilitation.

-- Build Alternative 3 (Hybrid Six/Eight-Lane Widening) would widen I-26 to three lanes in each direction between U.S. 25 and the I-26/U.S. 25 (Asheville Highway) interchange.
-It would widen I-26 to four lanes in each direction from the I-26/U.S. 25 (Asheville Highway) interchange to the I-40/240 interchange.
+The N.C.
+Department of Transportation and the Federal Highway Administration agree that the Preferred Alternative for the proposed project is the Hybrid 6/8-Lane Widening Alternative.
+It involves widening I-26 to three lanes in each direction between U.S. 25 and the I-26/U.S. 25 (Asheville Highway) interchange.
+It also involves widening I-26 to four lanes in each direction from the U.S. 25 (Asheville Highway) to the I-40/I-240 interchange.

 After NCDOT advertised the I-4400 project in March 2002 as a design-build project, a lawsuit was filed against both NCDOT and the Federal Highway Administration.
 In 2003, a court determined that NCDOT should conduct a broader analysis of the cumulative environmental impacts and logical termini (project limits) of the overall expansion of the I-26 corridor.
 The project was subsequently placed on hold due to financial constraints.

 Because of the growing needs for improvements to the I-26 corridor, NCDOT reinitiated the project in 2013 and included it in State Transportation Improvement Program, NCDOT's 10-year transportation plan that identifies the construction funding for and scheduling of transportation projects.